Breakfast Serials

 Breakfast Serials is a twenty-five-minute anthology series for children that aired on BBC1 for one series in 1990.

 Format

 The series comprised various shorts that were based on a variety of genres such as dialogue comedy (Cheapo TV), drama (Runners and NiceChap), stand-up comedy (Zounds) and narrative (Single Tales).

 Each serial would be prefaced by a conversation between a puppet Teapot, a Tin can, and a Tomato (known as The Kitchen Crew).
 On occasion, they would interact with the serial characters.
-The final discussion of the overall episode would lead into a song performed by all three that would play over the end credits.
+The final discussion of the overall episode would lead to a song performed by all three that would play over the end credits.

 All voices and acting roles/guises in the series were performed by Caroline Berry, John Biggins, Lucy Jenkins and William Petrie.